Top 10 Best Golang Web Frameworks in 2025

 What are Golang Web Frameworks?

 Golang web frameworks are collections of pre-written code used to quickly create application programming interfaces (APIs) and web services.
-Frameworks are not required while developing tiny applications but are required when developing production-level software.
+Frameworks are not needed in developing tiny applications but are required in developing production-level software.

 Gin/Gin-Gonic

-Here's a simple example demonstrating how to create a basic web server with Gin that responds to a GET request on the root path ("/"):
+Here’s a basic example of Gin - Golang web server framework that handles a GET request at the root path ("/"):

 package main